dronir/SpotifyControl/README.md

 This is a simple AppleScript for basic control of Spotify through Terminal.app.

-The scenario that it was originally designed for is to control Spotify which is playing on a Mac,  via ssh, while working on a Linux computer on the other side  of the room.
+The scenario for which it originally designed for is controlling Spotify, which is playing on a Mac,  via ssh, while working on a Linux computer on the other side  of the room.